How to Report Crypto Losses on Your Taxes

 There are two ways reporting crypto losses can lower your taxes: one is through income tax deductions, the other is through offsetting capital gains.

 If you experience total capital losses across all assets, you may deduct up to $3,000 of your losses from your income.
 You may not deduct losses from your income if you experienced total capital gains across all assets.
 However, you may still use your losses to offset capital gains in other assets.

-Regardless of your assets' collective performance, crypto losses can be used to offset other capital gains, either from the current tax year or future tax years if carried forward.
+Regardless of your assets' collective performance, virtual currency losses can be used to offset other capital gains, either from the current tax year or future tax years if carried forward.

-Unfortunately, if you no longer retain ownership of the crypto, there is no clear method for writing off the loss.
+Unfortunately, if you no longer retain ownership of the crypto, there is no clear method for claiming the loss.

 Even though being able to write off lost or stolen off on your taxes is unlikely, it’s important that you record them in your crypto tax software.
 This is so that the algorithm doesn’t erroneously choose those tax lots to be sold in place of coins you actually still have under your control.

 In TokenTax, you can categorize such coins via manual entry with the lost or stolen transaction type.
 Also be sure to enter the transaction details for when you bought the coins so that the algorithm recognizes that you disposed of the currency you used to purchase the lost or stolen coins.

 How to report crypto losses on your taxes

 You report your crypto losses with the Form 8949 and 1040 Schedule D.

 Understanding the 1040 Schedule D is particularly important, as it is the main tax form used to report capital losses.